syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 {% endhighlight %}

-N> We dont have option to load the application Report with path information in ASP.NET Core.
-So, we should load the report with report stream as like an example provided above in  OnInitReportOptions.
-If you like to get the invoice sample report then you can obtained from Syncfusion ASP.NET Core sample browser installed location (wwwroot\reports\invoice.rdl)
+N> You cannot load the application report with path information in ASP.NET Core.
+So, you should load the report with report stream as like an example provided above in OnInitReportOptions.
+If you need to get the invoice sample report then you can obtain it from the Syncfusion ASP.NET Core sample browser installed location (wwwroot\reports\invoice.rdl).

-## Run the Application
+## Run the application

-Run the sample application and you can see the ReportViewer on the page as displayed with Invoice as in the following screenshot.
+Run the sample application, and you can see the report viewer with invoice as shown in the following screenshot:

 ![](images/reportviewergettingstarted.png)